mukundakamatham/mukundakamatham/README.md

 - ⚡ Fun fact: ...
 -->
 <h3 align="center">A passionate frontend developer from India</h3>
+hi, i'm mukunda, a passionate  full stack web developer and a freelance software engineer from india. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.

+<h3 align="center">i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.</h3>
 - 🌱 I’m currently learning **MERN STACK**
 - 🧑‍💻 I’m looking to collaborate on open source projects
 - 💬 Ask me about **react , express**